-There were 4,578 active providers as at 30 September 2019.
+There were 888 active providers as at 30 September 2019.

-37% of active providers are individuals/sole traders.
+25% of active providers are individuals/sole traders.

-25% of active providers are receiving 85-95% of payments to providers made by the NDIA.
+25% of active providers are receiving 75-95% of payments to providers made by the NDIA.

-The NDIS Quality and Safeguards Commission (NQSC) has been established to regulate providers in NSW and SA from 1 July 2018, and all other jurisdictions from 1 July 2019 except for WA, which will commence from 1 July 2020.
+The NDIS Quality and Safeguards Commission (NQSC) has been established to regulate providers in NSW and SA from 1 July 2018, and all other jurisdictions except for WA, which will commence from 1 July 2020.